elie111/AppGenerator/README.md

 **Hours worked: 4h**
 * **17.4:**
 Finished building the Base App which now works in the three important aspects:\
-1) we can add any built in component by simple creating the array that has all the components.\
+1) we can add any built in component by simple creating the array that has all the components.
-2) we can add the styling to every element, by simply adding the styles from the Json Object to the element tag, and the props in React will do the rest\
+2) we can add the styling to every element, by simply adding the styles from the Json Object to the element tag, and the props in React will do the rest
-3) we can add function to any element via the props as well\
-Also was able to implement the switching between pages logic using the useState from the React library\
-And successfully added functionality to buttons\
+3) we can add function to any element via the props as well Also was able to implement the switching between pages logic using the useState from the React library And successfully added functionality to buttons\
 **Hours worked: 4h**
+* **18.4:**
+Given any JSON object with any of the built in components and styles and basic logic, the app generator can create a fully functional React app.\
+Finished first stage of the project, we can build apps using the button and section components and define multiple screens, and style each component, and use basic onclick functionality.\
+The next step is to add the required pre built componets, so that we can build our app: Navigation bar, menu, search bar, image buttons..
+Also restructured the project file to be more comprehensible.
+**Hours worked: 4h**

-**Total ammount of hours spent on the project: 50h**
+**Total ammount of hours spent on the project: 54h**